tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Topic 1 Sets.md

 Formally, the union of two sets, A and B is a set containing all elements that are in A or in B or in both.

 The symbol for union is `∪`.

+4.2 The Intersection of sets ( ∩ )

+The `intersection` of two sets is what they `share`.
+If the union is a party where everybody is invited, the intersection is a smaller club for only the members who are in bot groups.

+Formally, the intersection of two sets A and B , is the set of elements that are in `both` A and B.

+The symbol for intersection is `∩`